2021 Brazilian protests: June

-Bolsonaro participated in another motociata, in São Paulo, called “Acelera para Cristo”.
+Bolsonaro participated in another motociata, in São Paulo, called "Acelera para Cristo".
 The Public Security Secretariat of the State of São Paulo (SSP-SP) used 6,000 police officers to guarantee the event's safety, and Bolsonaro was charged for not using a mask.

-A motociata without Bolsonaro's presence was held in Recife on June 12, starting at 10 a.m. at Orla da Piedade.
+A motociata without Bolsonaro's presence was held in Recife on 12 June, starting at 10 a.m. at Orla da Piedade.
 The number of motorcycles is estimated at 3,500.
 Some came from inner Pernambuco, and others, from states like Paraíba and Bahia.

-Bolsonaro held another motociata in Chapecó (State of Santa Catarina) on the 26th of June with the city's mayor, João Rodrigues (PSD), in a 90-kilometer path from Flávio Baldissera Industrial District to the city of Xanxerê, and back to the District.
+Bolsonaro held another motociata in Chapecó (State of Santa Catarina) on 26 June with the city's mayor, João Rodrigues (PSD), in a 90-kilometer path from Flávio Baldissera Industrial District to the city of Xanxerê, and back to the District.
 According to the Highway Military Police, 50,000 were present.

 July

-Bolsonaro supporters in Salvador organized another “motociata” on Bahia's Independence Day (2 July), when the State of Bahia commemorates the end of the Siege of Salvador.
-The “motociata” defended Bolsonaro's government and ballot voting, and was described as “impressive”.
+Bolsonaro supporters in Salvador organized another "motociata" on Bahia's Independence Day (2 July), when the State of Bahia commemorates the end of the Siege of Salvador.
+The "motociata" defended Bolsonaro's government and ballot voting, and was described as "impressive".

-Bolsonaro's supporters protested in Brasília for the legalization of firearms to the civil population on the 9th of July, Protests supporting Bolsonaro and ballot voting, against mandatory vaccinations and vaccine passports, with critics to the Supreme Court, were also registered in Fortaleza's Portugal Plaza in the 19th of July.
+Bolsonaro's supporters protested in Brasília for the legalization of firearms to the civil population on 9 July, Protests supporting Bolsonaro and ballot voting, against mandatory vaccinations and vaccine passports, with critics to the Supreme Court, were also registered in Fortaleza's Portugal Plaza on 19 July.